bmorgan55/HL/README.md

-This is a collection of of custom HTML snippets created for Hendricks Live!
+This is a collection of of custom HTML snippets and image assets created for Hendricks Live!
 VBO Templates